wilsonmar/Salesforce/README.md

 Object names generated are suffixed by two underlines followed by a letter:

    * __c for custom object.
    * __r for relationship to follow.

-   * __s for a latitude and longitude (a single compound geolocation field with two components).
+   * __s for latitude and longitude (a single compound geolocation field with two components).

 https://help.salesforce.com/HTViewHelpDoc?id=custom_field_types.htm&language=en_US

+	LIMIT: Picklists are limited to 300 values

+An object can have up to 3 external ID fields.
+External IDs (not case-sensitive) are used with upsert command to prevent duplication during import.
+But external IDs can only be data type number, text, email (not phone).

 ## <a name="ArchStack"> Force.com Architectural Stack</a>